CurveDocs/curve-docs/docs/cryptoswap-exchange/tricrypto-ng/overview.md

 !!!deploy "Contract Source & Deployment"
     Source code is available on [:material-github: GitHub](https://github.com/curvefi/tricrypto-ng).
 The following documentation covers source code up until commit number [`33707fc`](https://github.com/curvefi/tricrypto-ng/commit/33707fc8b84e08786acf184fcfdb744eb4657a99).

-    All stableswap-ng deployments can be found in the "Deployment Addresses" section. [:material-arrow-up-right:](../../references/deployed-contracts.md#tricrypto-ng).
+    All Stableswap-NG deployments can be found in the "Deployment Addresses" section. [:material-arrow-up-right:](../../references/deployed-contracts.md#tricrypto-ng).

-For an in-depth understanding of the Cryptoswap invariant design, please refer to the official [Cryptoswap whitepaper](../../assets/pdf/whitepaper_cryptoswap.pdf).
+For an in-depth understanding of the Cryptoswap invariant design, please refer to the official [Cryptoswap Whitepaper](../../assets/pdf/whitepaper_cryptoswap.pdf).

 ---

-**The Tricrypto-NG AMM infrastructure represents a technically enhanced iteration of the previous cryptoswap implementations.
+**The Tricrypto-NG AMM infrastructure represents a technically enhanced iteration of the previous Cryptoswap implementations.
 It comprises the following key components:**

 <div class="grid cards" markdown>